migueltorrescosta/migueltorrescosta.github.io/_posts/2018-01-04-From-Surviving-To-Living.md

 ## How would we figure out how much each person has to pay at a larger scale?

-I am going to skip the calculations, but doing them is equivalent to each person giving a percentage of their salaries to pay for the everyone's survival costs.
+I am going to skip the calculations, but doing them is equivalent to each person giving a percentage of their salaries to pay for everyone's survival costs.

 ## How would that work in practice?